rajch/soedit-alpine-apk/README.md

 # soedit-alpine-apk
 Alpine Linux APK packaging for the Sanos Text Editor

 The Sanos Text Editor is a simple text-mode application that uses the same key bindings as most GUI text editors.
-It was written my Michael Ringguard.
+It was written by Michael Ringguard.
 More details can be found [here](http://www.jbox.dk/sanos/editor.htm).

 It has been packaged using autools in an upstream project called [soedit](https://github.com/rajch/soedit).